The Student Contract

 When you accept an offer of a place on a programme at the University, a legal contract is formed between you and the University on the basis of the terms and conditions of our offer (set out in the offer letter) and the terms and conditions set out here.
 This document therefore contains important information which you need to read carefully prior to accepting our offer to ensure that you understand its contents.
-If you have any questions about these Terms and Conditions, please contact the Assistant Director (Academic Services).
+If you have any questions about these Terms and Conditions, please contact the Registrar.

 1. Mutual rights and obligations

 The creation and management of an environment that is conducive to learning and research and to the enjoyment of a positive student experience requires all members of the University, staff and students alike, to treat each other with mutual dignity and respect.
 The University requires all its students to behave responsibly and to maintain standards of good conduct at all times.
 Anti-social behaviour or any other form of student misconduct, however minor, can negatively affect the good order of the University and disrupt the positive learning and wider experience of others.
-Students are required to comply with the Code of Conduct, a copy of which can be found on the Student Complaints, Conduct and Appeals webpages.
+Students are required to comply with the Student Code of Conduct, a copy of which can be found on the Student Complaints, Conduct and Appeals webpages.
 Breach of the Code which constitutes Student Misconduct, as defined in Senate Regulation 6, may result in disciplinary action being taken by the University.
 Penalties may include exclusion from the whole University for a defined period, suspension of your studies for a defined period or permanent expulsion.
 Should you pose a potential or actual threat to the University, its staff or students, then precautionary action may also be taken to temporarily suspend your studies and/or exclude you from the University campus for a defined period of time.

 As a student you will be provided with the tuition and academic support associated with your programme.
 In addition, the University offers extensive pastoral support such as support for learning and for your health and welfare.